archway-network/archway-docs/docs/rewards/consensus-fee.md

 ## Minimum Fee Calculation

 The minimum consensus fee is calculated for each new block and shown in one gas unit like `0.002` arch.
-The formula for the calculating the fee is below;
+The formula for calculating the fee is below;

  `Inflation Block Rewards` /  `Block Gas Limit` * `Transaction Fee Rebate Ratio` - `Block Gas Limit`